ovh/docs/pages/web/domains/transfer_outgoing_couk/guide.en-ca.md

 - Your domain must not have expired.
 - Your domain name must not be the subject of an ongoing dispute with Nominet
-- Your domain must not be blocked by OVH
+- Your domain must not be blocked by OVHcloud